 There are numerous challenges to building and managing an information security program.
 Organizations need to comply with industry regulations, state directives and even international statutes in some cases.

-Frameworks offer a way to address your cyber defense.
+Cybersecurity frameworks offer a way to address your cyber defense.
 They help organizations oversee and administer cybersecurity practices to optimize results and reduce risks.

 However, there is no one-size-fits-all approach to mitigating cyber risk, and often, organizations use a hybrid approach – customizing their security strategies by using the standards that apply to their unique business needs.